Displaying Markdown in SwiftUI: A Step-by-Step Tutorial

 var text = try AttributedString(

-markdown: "**SwiftUI** helps you build great-looking apps across all _[Apple](https://apple.com)_ platforms with the power of Swift — and surprisingly little code.
-You can bring even better experiences to everyone, on any ~Apple device~, using just one set of tools and APIs."
+markdown: "**SwiftUI** helps you build great-looking apps across all _[Apple](https://apple.com)_ platforms with the power of Swift — and surprisingly little code."

 )